 \subsection{Implementation Details}

 Our model is implemented based on Pytorch~\cite{pytorch} and trained on a PC with an RTX 3090 GPU.
 The input sources are all resized to $384\times384$ and all the three stages use the mini-batch of size 4 for training.
-First, we use some RGB-D saliency datasets~\cite{NLPR,NJU2K,SIP,RGBD135,STERE,DUTLF-D} to train the static predictor network.
+First, we use some RGB-D saliency datasets~\cite{NLPR,NJUD,SIP,RGBD135,STERE,DUTLF-D} to train the static predictor network.
 Once the first stage of training is finished, we adopt the DAVIS$_{16}$ training set to train the multi-source fusion network.
 In the process, the parameters of the static predictor are frozen, and we just train the moving object predictor.
-We use a total of $8,398$ labeled samples including video data ($2,000$ + frames) and RGB-D SOD data ($6,300$ + images) in the first and second phases.
+We use a total of $8,398$ labeled samples including more than $2,000$ frames video data and $6,300$ RGB-D SOD data in the first and second phases.
 The depth map is obtained by the depth camera.
-MATNet~\cite{MATNet} uses video data ($14,000$ + frames) for training.
-AGS~\cite{AGS} uses video data ($8,500$ + frames) and RGB SOD data ($6,000$ + images) for training.
-COSNet~\cite{COSNet}, AGNN~\cite{AGNN} and GateNet~\cite{GateNet} use video data ($2,000$ + frames) and RGB SOD data ($15,000$ + images).
-FSNet~\cite{FSNet} and RTNet~\cite{RTNet} use video data ($2,000$ + frames) and RGB SOD data ($10,000$ + images).
 In addition, we expect that there are low-quality and high-quality optical flow videos for training in the third stage, while most of the optical flow maps in the {DAVIS}$_{16}$ dataset are high-quality, it is not suitable for this training.